scampion/Free-and-Open-source-software-licenses/slides.md

 >Freedom 3 : the freedom to modify the work, and the freedom to distribute modified and therefore derivative works

-- ### ◦ Prevent developers from restricting or locking-in users
+- ### ◦ Prevents developers from restricting or locking-in users
-- ### ◦ Require sharing derivatives the same way
+- ### ◦ Requires sharing derivatives the same way
-- ### ◦ Prevent building proprietary software
+- ### ◦ Prevents building proprietary software
 <br>
 ### .center[***GPL, LGPL, AGPL***]